Skip to content

 It’s tempting to build an agent that can do everything, but it's smarter to start with a narrow, well-defined scope.
 Focus on solving one key problem effectively.
 Once you’ve mastered that, you can always expand its capabilities later.
 This approach helps you get a functional agent up and running faster and allows you to learn from a real-world deployment.

-Identify your target users and their needs
+Get to know your target users and their needs

 Now, think about who will be interacting with your voice agent.
 Are they frustrated customers trying to track a package after hours?
 Are they busy sales leads who need a quick follow-up?
 Understanding your users' context and needs is critical for designing a helpful and intuitive experience.
 Your customers expect support whenever they need it, and a well-designed AI voice agent can meet that demand.